ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 Create a Draping Plot object.

 * **Parameters:**
-  - name: Name of the plot
+  - name: Name of the plot.
-  - id: ID for the plot
+  - id: ID for the plot.
 * **Returns:**
-  the plot object
+  the plot object.

 **Example:**
   Create a draping plot with Data Scope set to Element Set “All_Elements”: